 Kingston in Frontenac County, Ontario — Central Canada (North America)

 Topics.
-This historical marker is listed in these topic lists: Churches & Religion • Colonial Era • Native Americans • Settlements & Settlers.
-A significant historical year for this entry is 1740.
+This historical marker is listed in these topic lists: Churches & Religion • Settlements & Settlers.
+A significant historical date for this entry is October 10, 1910.

 Location.
-44° 13.757′ N, 76° 28.949′ W. Marker is in Kingston, Ontario, in Frontenac County.
-Marker is on King Street East just north of Johnson Street Touch for map.
-Marker is at or near this postal address: 270 King Street East, Kingston ON K7L 3B1, Canada.
+44° 13.968′ N, 76° 29.097′ W. Marker is in Kingston, Ontario, in Frontenac County.
+Marker is on Queen Street east of Montreal Street, on the right when traveling east.
+Marker is located beside the sidewalk, in front of the Springer Memorial Parking Lot.
+Touch for map.
+Marker is at or near this postal address: 140 Queen Street, Kingston ON K7K 1A7, Canada.
 Touch for directions.